markafitzgerald1/simulate-cribbage-games/README.md

 ## Past project goals

+- Evaluate faster way of factoring expected crib points into discard ignoring suit post-cut discard strategies.
+(Approach was included as default discard strategy - about as effective as factoring in held cards but only about 20% slower than not factoring in crib value at all.)
 - Incorporate expected post-cut value of held Jack into discard algorithms otherwise ignoring suit - should be a cheap to compute discard improvement.
 (Abandoned as benefit to pone did not show with statistical significance over more hands than anyone would play in a lifetime (about 5 million) and was if anything a slight loss for dealer.)
 - Add simulation-based pone discard strategy.
 - Add multiple played hands or played hands to end of game simulation support.